Saturday Brunch at Zuma Abu Dhabi - Everything You Need To Know

 THE ROOM

-Begin with a welcome drink, choose your package (soft, house, champagne) and settle in.
-The restaurant almost has a cellar-like quality, with big open kitchens and food prep areas: watch the chefs making sushi, cutting sashimi, cooking takoyaki and grilling, all with big knives, big flames and big noise.
-Extensive windows look across the bay towards the city.
+The restaurant has a cellar-like quality, with big open kitchens and food prep areas: watch the chefs making sushi, cutting sashimi, cooking takoyaki and grilling, all with big knives, big flames and big noise.
+Extensive windows look across the bay towards the city and there's a semi-private room off to one side where the F1 drivers congregate every December to chopstick up and celebrate the year that was.
+Side note: in 2024, Valtteri Bottas too care of the cheque, (his last year at Kick Sauber being the catalys?) and in 2025 the lovely Pierre Gasly stumped up for the bill.

 There's no live music at Zuma brunch - it simply doesn't need it, the kitchen sounds and chatty guests bring an unparalleled vibe.